 AMS can progress to High Altitude Cerebral Edema (HACE) and symptoms of HACE are mental confusion, difficulty with balance and co-ordination.
-Fluid accumulation in the lungs can lead to High Altitude Pulmonary Edema (HAPE).
+Hypoxia can also lead to fluid accumulation in the lungs causing High Altitude Pulmonary Edema (HAPE).
 HAPE results in shortness of breath at rest, extreme fatigue, cough – dry in the beginning, and later productive of frothy or blood-tinged sputum.
 HAPE and HACE are severe symptoms, often co-exist in severe cases and can be rapidly fatal if untreated.
 Treatment is DESCEND, DESCEND and DESCEND.

 Prevention of Altitude Illness:

-2. Use of diamox– Diamox blocks an enzyme in the kidney and makes the blood acidic which is interpreted by the brain as a signal to breathe more.
+- Use of Diamox– Diamox blocks an enzyme in the kidney and makes the blood acidic which is interpreted by the brain as a signal to breathe more.
 Diamox thus enhances the physiological response to altitude and it also acts as a mild diuretic.
 Side effects of the drug are: tingling of fingers and toes and tingling around mouth.
 Persons with severe allergy to Sulfa drugs should not take this drug.
-Prophylactic dose of diamox is ½ of a 250mg tablet (125 mg) twice a day.
-Use of diamox will not mask the symptoms of altitude illness if it is to occur.
-Start taking diamox same day or the day before ascent to 10,000 ft (3000m), continue it through your ascent to higher altitudes and stop when you
+Prophylactic dose of Diamox is ½ of a 250mg tablet (125 mg) twice a day.
+Use of Diamox will not mask the symptoms of altitude illness if it is to occur.
+Start taking Diamox same day or the day before ascent to 10,000 ft.
+(3000m), continue it through your ascent to higher altitudes and stop when you

 For mild symptoms, one can stay at the same altitude to see if symptoms will resolve and ascend when symptoms have resolved completely.
 Diamox 250mg two or three times a day can be used to treat mild-moderate symptoms.
 If symptoms persist or worsen at this altitude, descent is required.